Oska Pulse is not a TENS Device. So what is a TENS?

 Mechanism of Action:

 PEMF devices and TENS units also differ in their range of clinical applications.
-Although TENS units are highly effective at managing symptomatic pain, they cannot affect the healing process in any way.
+Although TENS units are highly effective at managing symptomatic pain, they do not affect the healing process in any way.

 While many people consider PEMF devices and TENS units to be in similar categories, these devices have several unique features that set them apart.
 They utilise very different mechanisms of action to achieve their therapeutic results and differ substantially in their medical applications.
 TENS units are primarily used in pain management, while PEMF devices can facilitate healing in addition to relieving pain.
 There are many unique features that set the Oska Pulse apart from other devices.